martinscheffler/qtentity/README.md

         }
     };

-The properties() method returns a QVariantMap containing properties of a component.
-These properties may or may not correspond to internal variables of the component.
+The toVariantMap() method returns a QVariantMap representation of the component data.
+The map entries may or may not correspond to internal variables of the component.
-The setProperties method accepts a QVariantMap and applies its values in some way to the indexed component.
+The fromVariantMap method accepts a QVariantMap and applies its values in some way to the indexed component.

-Properties are used by the QtEntityUtils::EntityEditor widget to show and edit internal state of components.
-They can also be used for serializing components to JSON or other formats.
+The QVariantMap representation of components is used by the QtEntityUtils::EntityEditor widget to show and edit internal state of components.
+It can also be used for serializing components to JSON or other formats.
 The method for creating components EntitySystem::createComponent accepts a QVariantMap of property values which are applied to the component after construction.